Learn How to Get a Private Investigator Licensing in any State

 Pennsylvania

-- Pennsylvania – The Pennsylvania Courts of Common Pleas handles private investigator licensing in the state.
+• Pennsylvania – The Pennsylvania Courts of Common Pleas handles private investigator licensing in the state.
 First, visit the Unified Judicial System of Pennsylvania website for contact information.
-To apply for a license, contact the clerk of the court in the county where you want to get a license.
-Contact the Clerk of Courts for your county to find out how to submit an application.
+To apply for a license, contact the court clerk in the county where you want to get a permit.
+Also, contact the Clerk of Courts for your county to find out how to apply.

 Rhode Island